 The non-volley zone is the 7-foot zone on both sides of the net.
 No volleying is permitted within the non-volley zone.
 This rule prevents players from executing smashes from a position within the zone.
 When volleying the ball, the player may not step on or over the line.
 It is a fault if the player’s momentum causes the player or anything the player is wearing or carrying to touch the non-volley zone.
 It is a fault even if the ball is declared dead before the player touches the zone.
 A player may be in the non-volley zone at any other time.
 The non-volley zone is sometimes referred to as the kitchen.

 Both players on the serving team are allowed to serve, and a team shall score points only when serving.
 A game is played to eleven points and a team must win by two points.
-Rallies are lost by failing to return the ball in bounds to the opponent’s court before the second bounce, stepping into the non-volley zone and volleying the ball, or by violating the double-bounce rule.
+Rallies are lost by failing to return the ball inbounds to the opponent’s court before the second bounce, stepping into the non-volley zone and volleying the ball, or by violating the double-bounce rule.
 The hand is considered an extension of the paddle.
 The player loses the rally if the ball hits any other part of his body or clothing.
 The server must keep both feet behind the baseline during the serve with at least one foot on the court surface at the time the ball is struck..
 The serve is made underhand.
 The paddle must contact the ball below the waist.
-The serve is made diagonally cross court and must clear the non-volley zone.
+The serve is made diagonally crosscourt and must clear the non-volley zone.
 The non-volley line is a short line for the serve (the serve is a fault if it hits the line).
 All other lines are good at all times.
-Only one serve attempt is allowed, except in the event of a let (the ball touches the net on the serve, and lands on the proper service court).
+Only one serve attempt is allowed.
+There are no longer let serves (the ball touching the net on the serve and landing in the proper service court).
 Let serves are replayed.
 At the start of each new game, only one player on the first serving team is permitted to serve and fault before giving up the ball to the opponents.
 Thereafter both members of each team will serve and fault before the ball is turned over to the opposing team.
-When the receiving team wins the serve, the player in the right hand court will always serve first.
+When the receiving team wins the serve, the player in the right-hand court will always serve first.

 When the serving team wins a point, the server moves to the other side of the serving team’s court.
 Note that if the serve rotation is done properly, the serving team’s score will always be even when the player that started the game on the right side is on the right side and odd when that player is on the left side.